A Structured Approach to Safety Case Construction for AI Systems: Conclusion

 \section{Conclusion}

-In this study, we presented a reusable safety-case template framework for AI systems.
-The framework uses a clear Claims--Arguments--Evidence (CAE) structure.
+In this study, we presented a reusable safety-case template structure for AI systems.
+It uses a clear Claims-Arguments-Evidence (CAE) approach.
 It also provides AI-specific taxonomies for claim types, argument forms, and evidence families.
 These elements help practitioners build safety arguments in a consistent and reviewable way.
-Our proposed templates address recurring assurance problems that appear in many AI deployments.
+Our proposed templates address recurring assurance issues in many AI deployments.
 We include end-to-end patterns for evaluation without ground truth, managing dynamic model updates, and making threshold-based risk decisions.
 This extends safety-case practice to areas where traditional safety cases often do not fit well.
 It also supports safety cases that can be checked and updated as the system changes.

 In addition, we embedded the templates into a continuous assurance pipeline.
 This pipeline links safety claims to live metrics and governance artifacts for ongoing monitoring.
 We applied the approach in a real-world case study on a government AI-based tender evaluation system.
 The case study shows how the templates can be used in practice and what evidence can be collected to support key claims.
-Overall, this template-based framework provides a reusable foundation for AI safety cases that must evolve over time.
+Overall, this template-based approach provides a reusable foundation for AI safety cases that must evolve over time.
 However, it is not a complete solution.
-Key remaining challenges include scaling dynamic safety cases, supporting different regulatory settings, and improving evaluation reproducibility.
+Key remaining challenges include scaling dynamic safety cases, supporting different regulatory settings, and improving the reproducibility of evaluations.